How to Clean Silver in 10 Seconds

 As an alternative to lining your sink with aluminum foil in this method for cleaning silver, you could instead use a disposable foil tray and fill that with the water and fabric softener solution or baking soda solution instead.
 That way you won’t be contaminating your sink with the tarnished elements, and you can throw the aluminum foil tray away when you are done.
 Thank you to Anton Barreto and Marissa Lopa, authors at Inquire.net, for sharing their method for how to clean silver in 10 seconds.**

-Get Recipe / Learn More at Inquirer
+Learn MORE at Inquirer

 To help with slow website load, we have put all photos for this article here: View photo gallery.